-These will vary according to the type, size and value of contract, but will be clearly stated in the tender documents.
-You can view or download a copy of the Councils basic Terms and Conditions of Purchase here
+These will vary according to the type, size and value of contract, but will be clearly stated in either the 'Invitation to Quote' or 'Invitation to Tender' documents.
+You can view or download a copy of the Council's basic Terms and Conditions of Purchase here

 Managing the contract